University Policies

 1.0 Policy Purpose

-This policy establishes the guidelines and reporting requirements for employment of relatives at Brown.
+This policy establishes guidance and reporting requirements for employment of relatives at Brown.

 2.0 To Whom the Policy Applies